 It is relatively inexpensive and it takes great videos.

-The microphone I use is a for the webcam is Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone.
+The microphone I use is for the webcam is Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone.

-For editing my videos I use is Camtasia.
+For editing the videos I use is Camtasia.

 That is all you will need to get started.

 You do not need both a camcorder and a webcam at first unless you decide to do both tutorials and videos of you talking.
 Decide what will be best for you and your marketing strategy.